Adam Fox (allergist)

-Adam Fox is a paediatric allergy consultant and a child allergy specialist.
-He is President of the British Society of Allergy and Clinical Immunology, and he won the Raymond Horton-Smith Prize in 2012 for his doctoral thesis.
+Adam Fox OBE is a Professor of Paediatric Allergy and a leading voice within the allergy community.
+In 2018, he was elected as President of the British Society for Allergy and Clinical Immunology (BSACI).
+He later became Chair of the National Allergy Strategy Group (NASG), a coalition of national charities campaigning for improved NHS allergy services.

 Education and career

 Fox read medicine and neuroscience at the University of Cambridge and completed his clinical training at University College London.
 Initially, Fox trained as a general paediatrician.
 However, he decided to specialise in paediatric allergies whilst doing his Master's in clinical paediatrics at Great Ormond St Hospital.
 Fox took a specialist registrar post at St Mary's Hospital, London, which at the time was the only dedicated paediatric allergy research centre.
 Here, he became further specialised as a tertiary paediatric allergist.

 Fox spent nine years as the clinical lead of Allergy at Guy's & St Thomas' Hospitals, London and a further three years as their clinical director for Specialist ambulatory medicine.
 He is currently the Commercial Medical Director for the hospital's NHS Foundation Trust.

 He helped lead the access of UK patients to treatments such as sublingual immunotherapy, established the largest NHS Children's clinic for this treatment.
 Fox was the senior author of the International Milk Allergy in Primary Care (iMAP) guideline, published in 2017 and updated in 2019.